-We would hate to shatter anyone’s illusions about Santa Claus, so we’ll just say this: the North Pole doesn’t have the infrastructure to welcome hordes of tourists.
+We would hate to shatter anyone’s illusions about Santa Claus, so we’ll just say this: the North Pole doesn’t exactly have the infrastructure to welcome hordes of tourists and Christmas shoppers.
 (Interpret that as you will.)
 Luckily, plenty of European countries are up for the challenge!

-With its Christmas markets, holiday traditions, delicious food, and old-world charm, Germany is perhaps the most festive country in the world, come wintertime.
+With its holiday markets, festive traditions, delicious food, and Old World charm, Germany is perhaps the most festive country in the world, come wintertime.
 But don’t make the mistake of thinking that all Christmas markets are exactly alike — in Germany, each one has its own unique atmosphere.

-Of course, Germany’s central location makes the country a great launching pad to other European destinations as well.
+Of course, Germany’s central location makes the country a great launching pad to other European destinations too.
 If you’d like to take an unforgettable day trip, we’d recommend visiting Vienna (Austria), Strasbourg (France), or Prague (Czech Republic) — three additional cities with exceptional Christmas markets.

 Winter Wonderland: North America